University of Gothenburg

 Aksel Sundström

-Aksel Sundström is Professor and was awarded an ERC Starting Grant in 2023.
-His research focuses on political representation, with a particular emphasis on the underrepresentation of women and young people in politics, as well as environmental policy in low-income countries.
-He will use the grant to launch the research project Female Leadership and Effects from African Droughts (Fem-LEAD) in which he will investigate how extreme weather conditions – such as droughts and other natural disasters – affect gender equality in African politics.
+Aksel Sundström is Professor of Political Science and conducts research on political representation, with particular focus on the underrepresentation of women and young people in politics, as well as environmental policy in low-income countries.
+In 2023, he received an ERC Starting Grant for the research project Female Leadership and the Effects of Drought in Africa (Fem-LEAD), which examines how extreme weather events, such as droughts and other natural disasters, affect gender equality in African politics.

 Aksel Sundström